nus-cs2113-AY2122S2/tp/docs/DeveloperGuide.md

 When the **ShowCommand** is being executed, it will retrieve a filtered list of task by the date that is define in the **ShowCommand** from the **TaskList** component.
+The filtered list will represent the schedule that the user has on that date given.

 Below is a sequence diagram of what happens